FFXIVPocketGuide/FFXIVPocketGuide/_ffxiv_guides/lakshmi.md

       - attack: "Hand of Grace"
       - attack: "The Pull of Light"
       - attack: "Hand of Beauty"
-      - attack: "Vril Bubbles & Seduce"
+      - attack: "Seduce"
     alerts:
       - alert: "Both Hand of Grace and Hand of Beauty might feel overwhelming at first - marked players should move to a safe spot and <strong>STOP MOVING</strong> to allow the rest of the group to enter a safe zone."
       - alert: "Lakshmi's ultimate, Seduce, will wipe you if you do not activate your Vril Bubble duty action."
     mechanics:
-      - title: "Vril Bubbles"
+      - title: "Duty Action: Vril"
         notes:
-          - note: "This mechanic involves collecting Vril in order to unlock a special duty-specific skill called Bubble."
+          - note: "This mechanic involves collecting Vril in order to unlock a special duty-specific skill called Vril Bubble."
           - note: "Blue bubbles will spawn around the arena that players can collect to replenish their Vril."
           - note: "This Bubble skill is used to negate damage from both Lakshmi's ultimate and Divine Denial."
   - phase: 02